-- Interest rates for Federal Direct Subsidized Loans were maintained at 3.4% for 2012-13 by eliminating subsidized loan eligibility and subsidy on previously borrowed subsidized loans effective July 1, 2013, to students who have exceeded 150% of their academic program.
+- Interest rates for Federal Direct Subsidized Loans were maintained for 2012-13 by eliminating subsidized loan eligibility and subsidy on previously borrowed subsidized loans effective July 1, 2013, to students who have exceeded 150% of their academic program.

 - Interest subsidy for Federal Direct Subsidized Loans was eliminated during the grace period for new loans between July 1, 2012 and July 1, 2014.
 Repayment does not begin during the grace period, but students (rather than the government) will now be responsible for interest accumulation during the 6-month grace period following enrollment of at least half-time.

 - The Budget Control Act of 2011 eliminated in-school loan subsidy for graduate and professional students starting summer 2012.
 These students borrowing Federal Direct Loans beginning July 1, 2012, will be limited to $20,500 in unsubsidized funding based on eligibility.